-There is no evidence that Franklin ever said this.
+There is no evidence that Franklin ever said that beer is proof that God loves us and wants us to be happy.
 Well, no evidence aside from that quote being attributed to him on tee shirts hanging in the gift shops of 90% of breweries, and that this misquote is trotted out every time a journalist is assigned a beer story that is researched only as deeply as Wikipedia.

 To be fair, there are so many sources that use this quote that it is easy to understand when someone believes it to be true.